study-palz/study-palz.github.io/index.md

 ## Overview

 UH students often struggle to complete homework efficiently or understand material deeply—mainly because they study alone.
-Study Palz helps fix that by making it easy for students to self-organize real-time, face-to-face study groups on campus.
+StudyPalz helps fix that by making it easy for students to self-organize real-time, face-to-face study groups on campus.

 ---